 Sujin is a finance leader with experience in corporate strategy and investment management, partnering with executives to drive next level performance goals and investment returns.
-She is currently responsible for prioritizing and optimizing $3 billion in annual infrastructure and product development investments as a member of the corporate capital investments team at TELUS.
+She is currently responsible for prioritizing and optimizing over $150 million in annual infrastructure and product development investments as the leader of the Business Operations team at TELUS Digital.
 She has been recognized as an innovative leader and courageous trailblazer.
 Previously, she has held senior roles in management consulting and capital markets.
 Sujin has a degree in Civil Engineering from the University of Waterloo, an MBA from Queen’s University, and is a CFA Charterholder.
-In her spare time, she enjoys cooking various keto recipes, plotting her next surfing adventure, and weightlifting whilst listening to her favourite audiobooks.
+In her spare time, she enjoys plotting her next surfing adventure, weightlifting, and listening to her favourite audiobooks and podcasts.

 An underwriter by day and a writer by night, Pratap Reddy immigrated from India in 2002.
 An economist by education, he had worked as an executive in many leading companies in India.
 His abiding love of reading fiction resulted in a perverse desire to become an author.
 His dream, which remained little more than a pipedream for decades, became a reality in Canada thanks to the assistance and guidance from Diaspora Dialogues.
 His has published a collection and a novel on the theme of immigrant experience.
 He has another collection in the works, which includes the story selected for publication in the recent well-received anthology ‘Changing the Face of Canadian Literature.’
 He is also currently working on a novel tentatively tilted Praful’s Errands.
 He lives with his wife and son in Mississauga.